niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

      }
    }
    ```
-3. To ensure that our webservers are able to recieve the HTTP traffic we want to create a health check.
-Health checks regularly poll instances to ensure that they are able to recieve traffic by sending health probes over a designated port.
+3. To ensure that our webservers are able to receive the HTTP traffic we want to create a health check.
+Health checks regularly poll instances to ensure that they are able to receive traffic by sending health probes over a designated port.
 If the health probe doesn't reach the instance successfully the instance is marked as "unhealthy" and traffic from the load balancer will not be sent to that instance.
 To create the health check insert the following code block into `backend_service.tf` in the `day-2/load_balancer` folder
    ```
    resource "google_compute_health_check" "healthcheck" {
      name                = "http-health-check"